 The University of Washington cannot recommend a lender or lenders to you to use for your private loan.
 We don't know the absolute best deal for you-the lenders and the terms of the loans change frequently and your credit score is unknown to us.
 Instead you can use the following tools as a way to compare lenders and the loan products they offer.
 We are happy to help you understand the private loan process, especially how it relates to your other financial aid, so please contact us if you have questions.

-Lenders on the lists below are not recommended by the UW, rather they are offered to provide sources of lender options.
+Lenders on the list below are not recommended by the UW, rather they are offered to provide sources of lender options.

 Finaid.org.
 Finaid.org provides information (they provided many of the tips above) about student loan borrowing and a comparison chart of many of the private loans available.